telerik/document-processing-docs/libraries/radpdfprocessing/features/handling-document-exceptions.md

 page_title: Handling Exceptions
 description: Handling Exceptions
 slug: radpdfprocessing-handling-exceptions
-tags: bookmarks, outlines
+tags: exception, import
 position: 4
 ---
 # Handling Exceptions

 Since R2 2020 RadPdfProcessing has and exception handling mechanism.
 It allows to intercept and handle exceptions when the document is imported or loaded.
 This functionality introduces two events.

-* __PdfImportSettings.DocumentUnhandledException:__ The event is fired the document is imported and an exception occurs.
-If the __ReadingMode__ is set to **AllAtOnce** the entire document will be loaded and there is no need to use the other event.
+* __PdfImportSettings.DocumentUnhandledException:__ The event is fired when an exception occurs during document import.
+If the ReadingMode is set to AllAtOnce the entire document will be loaded on document import and there is no need to use the other event.
-* __RadFixedDocument.DocumentUnhandledException:__ The event is fired when the  __ReadingMode__ is set to __OnDemand__ and an exception occurs when a particular page is loaded.
+* __RadFixedDocument.DocumentUnhandledException:__ The event is fired when an exception occurs while loading the document pages.
+This event can be fired when the document is imported with OnDemand ReadingMode and a particular page is loaded after the import.

 When both events are raised, the  __DocumentUnhandledExceptionEventArgs__ argument is passed.
 This argument contains two properties:
 * __Exception:__ Gets the document exception.